-- Leading towards Sustainable Consumption with focus on increasing customer centricity, building a strong position as a provider of decentralised energy solutions and promoting electrification and a climate smart society.
+- Leading towards Sustainable Consumption by increasing customer centricity, building a sizeable position in decentralised energy and promoting electrification and a climate smart society.

-- Leading towards Sustainable Production, which entails growth in renewables and implementing our CO2 roadmap to become fossil free within one generation.
+- Leading towards Sustainable Production, by growing in renewables and implementing our CO2 roadmap to make fossil-free living possible within one generation.

-- Having High Performing Operations, which encompasses improving operational efficiency at our plants, in our networks and in our customer service centres through increased digitalisation and by taking social and environmental responsibility throughout the value chain.
+- Having High Performing Operations by improving operational efficiency, accelerating digitalisation and taking social and environmental responsibility throughout the value chain.

-- Pertains only to wind farms completed and commissioned between 1 January 2016 and 31 December 2017.
+- Pertains only to wind and solar farms completed and commissioned between 1 January 2016 and 31 December 2019.

 - The key ratio is based on average capital employed.

 - Lost Time Injury Frequency (LTIF) is expressed in terms of the number of lost time work injuries (per 1 million hours worked), i.e., work-related accidents resulting in absence longer than one day, and accidents resulting in fatality.
 The ratio pertains only to Vattenfall employees.

 - Documentation for measurement of target achievement is derived from the results of the My Opinion employee survey, which is conducted on an annual basis.